Pumpkin Cheesecake Recipe

 Thankfully, things are different now.
 I can whip up a batch of cheesecake batter in about 5 minutes and have it out of the oven in half an hour and ready to eat by dinner thanks to a post I found on Pinterest.
 And I won’t kill my eating plan by doing it either!

-I found a recipe on Pinterest (source link no longer active), but it wasn’t clean, so I got to work.
+I found a recipe on Pinterest (the source link is no longer active), but it wasn’t clean, so I got to work.

 I didn’t have to tweak it much, which was great!
 And the outcome was simply delicious!

-Now I realize this cheesecake doesn’t have a crust, and for many people, it’s just not cheesecake with out it.
+Now I realize this cheesecake doesn’t have a crust, and for many people, it’s just not cheesecake without it.
 But trust me, this stuff is really, really good even without the crust!
-And if you get really desperate for crust, simply press some ground up walnuts into the bottom of your pan (parchment lined for this) for a clean crust.
+And if you get really desperate for a crust, simply press some ground-up walnuts into the bottom of your pan (parchment lined for this) for a clean crust.
 Walnuts are wonderful with this!

 Pumpkin Cheesecake